TheThingsArchive/stylebook/README.md

 ### Stylesheets
 There are different strategies for using the stylesheets:

-* [dist/*/ttn/variables](dist/less/ttn/variables.less): Just our variables for colors etc. For projects where you want to have full control over the actual styles.
+* [dist/*/ttn/variables](dist/less/ttn/variables.less): Just TTN variables.
+For projects where you want to have full control over the actual styles.
-* [dist/*/ttn/ttn](dist/less/ttn/ttn.less): The above plus styles for custom components.
+* [dist/*/ttn/ttn](dist/less/ttn/ttn.less): The above plus TTN components.
-* [dist/*/ttn/bootstrap-variables](dist/less/ttn/bootstrap-variables.less): Our variables plus those overrides for those of Bootstrap.
-For projects where you want to make further modifications to the Bootstrap variables before importing (maybe just parts of) Bootstrap.
+* [dist/*/ttn/bootstrap-variables](dist/less/ttn/bootstrap-variables.less): TTN and Bootstrap variables.
+For projects where you'd like to override additional Bootstrap variables before importing (maybe just parts of) Bootstrap.
 	* You can import parts of Bootstrap from [dist/*/bootstrap](dist/less/bootstrap).
 Be aware that the Sass version has components wrapped in another [bootstrap folder](dist/scss/bootstrap/bootstrap).
 * [dist/*/ttn/bootstrap](dist/less/ttn/bootstrap.less): All of the above plus all of Bootstrap.
 	* This also imports [dist/*/ttn/bootstrap-overrides](dist/less/ttn/bootstrap-overrides.less) for customisations of Bootstrap that cannot be done via variables.